alexanderpauul/react-native-restaurant-sample/README.md

 # react-native-restaurant-sample
-Creating a React Native app for restaurant using Expo CLI
+Creating a React Native app for restaurant using Expo CLI.